Divorce Lawyers Airlie Beach & Whitsundays

 • How long do I need to be separated before I can apply for divorce?

 In Australia, you must be separated for at least twelve months before lodging a divorce application.
 This requirement applies even if you still live under the same roof, as long as you can show the court that the relationship has ended.
+Divorce can be an emotionally challenging process, and when it comes to personal matters of this significance, getting early legal support can help reduce stress and give you a clearer picture of what lies ahead.

 • Can I apply for divorce if we still live together?